-- The executive committee will comprise eight members elected by core members of the Faculty of EEB.
-These members will include the Chair, Chair-Elect, and Past Chair, the Chairs of the four standing committees, and the EEB Program Coordinator (non-voting), and the EEBISO President (non-voting).
+- The executive committee will comprise ten members elected by core members of the Faculty of EEB.
+These members will include the Chair, Chair-Elect, and Past Chair, the Chairs of the five standing committees, and the EEB Program Coordinator (non-voting), and the EEBISO President (non-voting).

 - The elected chairs of the following committees will become members of the Executive

-Committee: Curriculum, Training and Outreach, Seminars, and Communications.
+Committee: Curriculum, Training and Outreach, Seminars, and Communications, and ARC.